bullwinkle/angular-architecture-workshop/libs/luggage/ui-card/README.md

-# logger-lib
+# luggage-ui-card

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test logger-lib` to execute the unit tests.
+Run `nx test luggage-ui-card` to execute the unit tests.